gacetta/notes/*PROGRESS_JOURNAL.md

   Used: Vanilla Dom Manipulation, CSS animations/keyframes/transitions, eventListeners (mouseover), manifest.json (for chrome extension)

 ---
 # Day 10 - Feb 9
 ---

-- `targetElement.insertAdjacentHTML(position, element)`
-  insets a given element node at given position relative to the element it is invoked upon `targetElement` - the targetElement
+`targetElement.insertAdjacentHTML(position, element)` - inserts a given element node at given position relative to the element it is invoked upon
+`targetElement` - the targetElement
 `element` - the element to be inserted in the tree `position` - a string representing the position relative to the `targetElement`.
 Must be one of the following:

 1. `beforebegin` - before the targetElement itself
 2. `afterbegin` - just inside the targetElement, before its first child
-3. `beforeend` - just inside the targetElement, after its first child
+3. `beforeend` - just inside the targetElement, after its last child
 4. `afterend` - after the targetElement itself **NOTE** all lowercase

-- `continue` - terminates execution of the statements in the current iteration of the loop and continues execution of the loop with the next iteration
+`continue` - terminates execution of the statements in the current iteration of the loop and continues execution of the loop with the next iteration

-- Got 3rd place in chrome extension!

 ---
 # Day 11 - Feb 10
 ---

 element.className = 'class1 class2' vs element.classList.add('class1'):

-`className` - overwrites all classes (like `setAttribute('class', classNames`)) - use at element creation for multiple classes
+`className` - overwrites all classes (like `setAttribute('class', classNames)`) - use at element creation for multiple classes
 `classList` use ALL other times

 ---
 # Day 12 - Feb 11
 ---

 - ES6 computed property names: